Last Updated on March 26, 2022 by Grow with Bovees

-You should carry out a soil test to see what kind of nutrients are present.
+You should find out what kind of nutrients are present by practicing soil testing.
 This will ensure the fertilizers include a balanced amount of nutrients, and in the quantities they state on the package.

-There are also some products available to deal with weeds simultaneously, to find the best weed and feed available, see our post here.
+There are also some products available to deal with weeds simultaneously.
+To find the best best lawn weed and feed available, see our post here.

 With the best fertilizers, you also run a lower risk of doing harm to your lawn and staining your sidewalk.

 Organic fertilizers tend to work better as a long-term solution, and it’s more environmentally friendly.
 They’re the slow-release type, but they usually have more complete nutrients for your lawn.

 They build up your lawn in a natural way, without the risks of staining your lawn or sidewalk.
 They do also contain nitrogen, so they’re not ideal if you don’t want your grass to grow so fast.

 Synthetic high-iron fertilizers are fast-releasing and affordable.
 Epsom salts can be used on your lawn to add magnesium and sulfur.

 If you’re not careful with the amounts of synthetic fertilizer you apply on the grass, though, it may turn your lawn to a grayish hue and your concrete driveway orange.
 You should carry out a soil test fairly regularly, to keep tabs on the state of things.